Back to All Events

 ET

 Over the last few years, Washington’s efforts to protect America’s AI leadership have relied heavily on controlling the export of advanced AI.
-But in the last few months, President Donald Trump’s rescission of the Biden administration’s AI Diffusion Framework and announcement of major AI deals with Gulf states mark a shift in strategy towards actively promoting U.S. AI technology overseas.
+But in the last few months, President Trump’s rescission of the Biden administration’s AI Diffusion Framework, and the announcement of major AI deals with Gulf states mark a shift in strategy towards actively promoting U.S. AI technology overseas.
+Now, the AI Action Plan codifies the ambition of ensuring allies and partners are building on and using U.S. technology.

-How can the U.S. government balance the “protect” and “promote” elements of American AI leadership?
-And what should the Trump Administration propose in a new AI diffusion framework?
+How can the U.S. government balance the “protect” and “promote” elements of America’s AI Action Plan?
+What should the Trump Administration propose in a new AI Diffusion Framework?
+And what more is needed to strengthen American AI Leadership?

-Join the Center for a New American Security (CNAS) on Tuesday, July 29, from 3:00-4:00 p.m.
-ET for a discussion about how to promote America’s AI leadership by leveraging its compute advantage while protecting national security.
+On Tuesday, July 29, CNAS hosted a discussion about how to promote America’s AI leadership by leveraging its compute advantage while protecting national security.

 This event marks the release of a major new CNAS report, Global Compute and National Security: Strengthening American AI Leadership through Proactive Partnerships, by CNAS Technology and Security Program Senior Fellow Janet Egan.